Causes of Prematurely Ageing Skin and Signs some Skin Solutions to Help

 The hormones in your body are primarily responsible for regulating, controlling and restoring vital body functions and organs.
 When their levels reduce significantly, one thing is certain.

-Hormone changes are also one of the key reasons behind why some of us age prematurely.
+You age more rapidly than you would like!
+Hormone changes are also one of the key reasons behind why some of us age prematurely – Here are some of the causes of ageing skin.

 There are many different hormones and internal reactions involved in premature skin ageing.
 Some involve the same hormones or internal reactions that ensure that your body fights off environmental toxins, such as pollution or sun exposure.
 As the rate of pollution in your environment increases, you are likely being exposed to a lot more chemicals and other harmful substances.
 These environmental toxins may end up injuring your body’s self-repair systems over time (or quickly if you’re exposed at very high levels).
 Other hormones may relate to our endocrine systems, our thyroid function and our reproductive systems, which may impact the appearance of our skin as they change with time or due to a chronic condition.